Nikhil-K-Singh/quickdownload/README.md

 ## Key Features

 - **Parallel Downloads**: Split HTTP files into multiple chunks and download simultaneously (up to 24 threads)
-- **Smart Resume**: Intelligent chunk-level resume that survives crashes, network failures, and interruptions
+- **Smart Resume**: Intelligent chunk-level resume t**Q: Does `-p` work the same for torrents and HTTP downloads?**
+A: No, they work differently.
+For HTTP: `-p` splits files into chunks for parallel downloading.
+For torrents: `-p` is ignored as libtorrent manages connections automatically with optimized algorithms.

+**Q: What about torrent parallelism and speed?**
+A: Torrent performance is controlled by libtorrent's built-in connection management, which is optimized for peer discovery and swarm connectivity.
+The tool includes 50+ built-in trackers for maximum peer discovery.

+**Q: Why is my torrent slow?**
+A: Torrent speed depends on peer availability and seeders.
+QuickDownload maximizes performance with comprehensive tracker lists, DHT, PEX, and optimized libtorrent settings.

+**Q: Can I use throttling with torrents?**
+A: Bandwidth throttling is not supported for torrents as libtorrent manages bandwidth internally.
+Use `--no-speed-boost` to reduce aggressiveness if needed.

+**Q: Can I add custom trackers for private torrents?**
+A: Yes!
+Use `--trackers` to add private tracker URLs.
+The built-in public trackers will still be used alongside your custom ones.s crashes, network failures, and interruptions
 - **Download Queue System**: Add multiple downloads to a persistent queue and process them sequentially
 - **Bandwidth Throttling**: Limit download speed per chunk with flexible units (1M, 500K, 2.5MB, etc.)
-- **BitTorrent Support**: Seamless handling of magnet links, .torrent files, and .torrent URLs
+- **Enhanced BitTorrent Support**: Seamless handling of magnet links, .torrent files, and .torrent URLs with 50+ built-in trackers
+- **Comprehensive Tracker Support**: Pre-configured with high-performance public trackers for optimal peer discovery
 - **Real-time Progress**: Individual progress bars for each chunk with live speed monitoring
 - **Robust Error Handling**: Advanced retry logic with exponential backoff and connection recovery
 - **High Performance**: Typically 2-5x faster than `wget`/`curl` for large files
 - **Chunk Verification**: Automatic corruption detection and re-download of damaged chunks
-- **Configurable**: Customizable parallelism, output locations, and seeding options
+- **Configurable**: Customizable parallelism, output locations, seeding options, and custom trackers
-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Cross-Platform**: Works on Windows, macOS, and Linux with libtorrent 2.x support
 - **Easy Installation**: Available on PyPI with simple `pip install`

 ## Performance Comparison